 The benefit of using a song is that the students will be alerted to the fact that the time alloted for their discussion is coming to an end.
 Consequently, they will be able to begin the disengagement process and be ready to give you their undivided attention by the time the song is over.
 And all accomplished without the teacher having to call for their attention or cue them in any way.

 The song could also apprise them of the fact that any note taking that was being conducted needs to be finalized before the song is over.

 With that in mind, here are two songs you can use to help students transition out of a think-pair-share or team discussion.
 (I made them in Garageband and are therefore royalty free.)

-The Funky Wrap Up song is called Funky Lunch Shuffle in the post about how to make a classroom alarm clock on a PC or Mac.
+The Funky Wrap Up song is called Funky Lunch Shuffle in the post about how to make a classroom alarm clock.
+There are instructions if you're using a PC and a separate page if you're using a Mac.
 Same song, different purpose.
-Again, it all depends on how you want to use music for management.
+Again, it all depends on how you want to use music to help boost student independence.